 University of Toronto

 I am Assistant Professor - Teaching Stream in the Department of Electrical and Computer Engineering at the University of Toronto.
 From 2023 to 2024, I was Postdoctoral Research Fellow at Wireless Computing Lab (WCL) in the University of Toronto.
 From 2020 to 2023, I was Postdoctoral Research Associate and Lecturer at the Institute for Digital Communications (IDC) in the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany.
 I have received my PhD (in German Doktor der Ingenieurwissenschaft) with distinction from FAU in 2020, supervised by Prof. Dr.-Ing.
 Ralf R. Müller and Prof. Dr. Hermann Schulz-Baldes.

 My main area of expertise is Machine Learning with focus on Deep Learning and its applications to Communications and Signal Processing.
-My research also investigates the connections between theoretical physics and the theory of learning.
+My research also investigates the connections between Theoretical Physics and the Theory of Learning.
 This has been the topic of my doctoral dissertation, entitled Statistical Mechanics of Regularized Least Squares, and is still one of my research areas.

 Statistical Signal Processing

 Compressive Sensing, Detection Theory, Estimation Theory, Sensor Fusion

 Statistical Mechanics and Its Connection to Information Processing

 Replica Method, Information-theoretic Interpretation of Physical Models, Large Deviations Theory, Mean-field Theory, Random Matrix Theory

 Network Information Theory, Information Theoretic Secrecy, Secret Key Agreement

 Computation Coding, Distributed Coded Computing